morgan-vanv/RuneLite_EventsAPI/README.md

 # **EventsAPI Plugin for RuneLite**
 ### _by Morgan Van V._

+**NOTE: THIS PLUGIN IS NOW DEPRECATED AND ABANDONED** this is due to feedback from the RuneLite team regarding the potential for abuse that could arise from this plugin

 **NOTE: This plugin was heavily inspired by the OSRSEvents Plugin by llamaXc [(REPO)](targetURL="https://github.com/llamaXc/osrs-events")**

     https://github.com/llamaXc/osrs-events